JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 }
 ```

-You can see the output is correct, that's because `else` will cover the last condition we had.
+You can see correct output, that's because `else` will cover the last condition we had.